Take response actions on a device

 Initiate Live Response Session

-Live response is a capability that gives you instantaneous access to a machine using a remote shell connection.
+Live response is a capability that gives you instantaneous access to a device using a remote shell connection.
 This gives you the power to do in-depth investigative work and take immediate response actions to promptly contain identified threats – real-time.

 Live response is designed to enhance investigations by enabling you to collect forensic data, run scripts, send suspicious entities for analysis, remediate threats, and proactively hunt for emerging threats.

-Collect investigation package from machines
+Collect investigation package from devices

 - Specify in the text box why you want to perform this action.
 Select Confirm.